quietvoid/dovi_tool/README.md

 Edits a RPU according to a JSON config.
 See examples in `assets` folder.

+All indices start at 0, and are inclusive.
+For example, using "0-39" edits the first 40 frames.

 * `dovi_tool editor -i RPU.bin -j assets/editor_examples/mode.json --rpu-out RPU_mode2.bin`

 #### info